 Daphne Marchant – Authority Governor

 Daphne has been a Community Governor and is now an Authority Governor and has been a member of the Governing Body since 1994.
 She has been a member of the Resources Committee and has attend as a member of the Disciplinary Panel for Permanent Exclusions and Behaviour Intervention.

-She has now retired from the Civil Service and has worked as a Literacy and Numeracy tutor for a local charity for 12 years, she is also employed in the Probation Service for Young Offenders.
+She has now retired from the Civil Service and has worked as a Literacy and Numeracy tutor for a local charity for 12 years, she is also employed in the Probation Service for Young Offender.